library-data-platform/ldp/ADMIN_GUIDE.md

 4\.
 Configuring the LDP software
 --------------------------------

-The LDP software needs a configuration file.
+The LDP software reads a configuration file that describes administrative settings for an LDP database.
 The provided example file [ldpconfig.json](https://raw.githubusercontent.com/folio-org/ldp/master/examples/ldpconfig.json) can be used as a template.